jerryhgladinet/docs/deploy/source/index.rst

 .. note::

-    (Concurrent-User is defined as the users making requests in a 10-second period.
-For example, if you make a request A, and I make a request B, if the time-difference between request A and request B is less than 10 seconds, request A and request B are concurrent).
+    (A Concurrent-User is defined as the users making requests in a 10-second period.
+For example, if you make a request A, and I make a request B, and if the time-difference between request A and request B is less than 10 seconds, request A and request B are concurrent).

 **EXAMPLE**\:  If you have 300,000 users in your company, you may need between 30-60 worker nodes (5000 – 10,000 named users for each worker node).
 You can scale up the memory size for each worker node to reduce